CTF-handbooks/map-maker-handbook/mapmaker-setup.md

 # The Map Maker's Handbook

 This is a guide on how to setup your game and world for map making.
+(Blocks are referred to as "nodes" in Minetest).

 ***
 ### 1. Required tools